Contract Disputes

 A breach of contract can be material or non-material.
 The difference between these classifications of contract breach is the severity of the breach.

-A non-material breach of contract is a less severe breach of a contract.
-For example, if the business owner includes in a contract that the work done on a freelance project be completed during daytime hours, but the contracted employee completes his or her work at night, the employee has committed a non-material breach of contract.
+A non-material breach of contract is a less severe violation of a contract.
+For example, if the business owner specifies in a contract that the work done on a freelance project should be completed during daytime hours, but the contracted employee completes his or her work at night, the employee has committed a non-material breach of contract.
 In cases like this, the non-breaching party may only file a claim for actual damages caused by the breach.
 The non-breaching party is also required to still uphold its requirements in the contract.

-Do not wait to begin working with an experienced Indianapolis business litigation attorney at our firm – contact us today at 317-635-7700 to learn more about your legal options and begin working on your case.
+Do not wait to begin working with an experienced Indianapolis business litigation attorney at our firm—contact us today at 317-635-7700 to learn more about your legal options and begin working on your case.

 8440 Allison Pointe Blvd